Back to Blog

 The vibe

-The South District feels like a world away from the bustle of the town centre, even though it is only a few minutes by car.
-This is where Gibraltar opens up.
-The roads are wider, there is more greenery, and the properties tend to be larger.
-Europa Point, at the very southern tip, is where Africa is visible across the Strait.
-There is a lighthouse, a mosque, a cricket ground, and some of the most spectacular coastal scenery on the peninsula.
+The South District feels like a world away from the town centre even though it is only a few minutes by car.
+Roads are wider, there is more greenery, and properties tend to be larger.
+Europa Point, at the very southern tip, is where Africa is visible across the Strait of Gibraltar on a clear day.
+There is a lighthouse, the Ibrahim Al Ibrahim Mosque, a cricket ground, and some of the most spectacular coastal scenery on the peninsula.
+Residential pockets including Buena Vista and Windmill Hill attract families who want genuine space without leaving the Rock.

 The property

-The South District has a mix of detached and semi-detached houses, villas, and apartment blocks.
-Some of the properties here are among the largest in Gibraltar, with gardens, terraces, and multiple bedrooms.
+The South District has a genuine mix: detached and semi-detached houses, villas with gardens, and apartment blocks.
+Some properties here are among the largest in Gibraltar, with terraces and multiple bedrooms.
 There are also modern apartment developments that offer good value compared to the marina areas.

-Varied, but generally offering more space for your money.
-Apartments can start from around 250,000 pounds, while houses and villas with gardens can range from 500,000 to well over 1 million pounds.
-The premium here is for space and tranquillity rather than marina views.
+Gross rental yields in the South District run at 4 to 6% (per Chestertons Gibraltar quarterly market reports).
+Apartments can start from around £250,000, while houses and villas with gardens range from £500,000 to well over £1 million.
+The premium here is for space and tranquillity rather than marina frontage.

 Who it suits

-Europa Point and the coastal paths are immediately accessible.
-The town centre is a 15-20 minute walk or a short drive/bus ride.
-Many residents in the South District use a car more regularly than those in the town centre.
+Europa Point and the coastal paths are immediately accessible on foot.
+The town centre is a 15 to 20 minute walk or a short drive.
+Most South District residents use a car more regularly than those in the town centre or marina areas.

 Town Area / City Centre